 We love children and babies and think it’s never to early to expose your wee ones to art.
 Strollers are permitted in the galleries, but please take care to navigate safely around the art.

 We love all four-legged creatures at WMA, but some must be relegated to the artwork.
 Only service animals are permitted in the galleries.
-(Well-behaved pets are more than welcome to attend Screen on the Green!)

 Can I touch the art?
 Um, no. Well, sometimes.
 Mostly never.
 Look for signs and instructions.